 2020 Alpha Female Award winner Lily Dawson-Punshon says about receiving the award: ‘Winning the Alpha Female Award has been a completely career-changing experience for me.’

-Open to all female photographers entering single images to the Open competition, the winner receives a range of Sony digital imaging equipment and their image will be on show at Sony World Photography Awards exhibition at Somerset House in London this coming spring.
+Open to all female photographers entering single images to the Open competition, the winner receives a range of Sony digital imaging equipment.
 All female photographers entering a single image to any of the ten categories in the Sony World Photography Awards’ Open competition will be considered.